learn-co-students/ruby-oo-self-cash-register-lab-seattle-web-091619/README.md

 Note that a discount is calculated as a percentage off of the total cash register price (e.g. a discount of 20 means the customer receives 20% off of their total price).

-**Hint #1:** Keep in mind that to call an instance method *inside* another instance method, we use the `self` keyword to refer to the instance on which we are operating.
+**H #1:** Keep in mind that to call an instance method *inside* another instance method, we use the `self` keyword to refer to the instance on which we are operating.
 For example:

 ```ruby
 class Person